 Okay so this one might sound like old news, but forage should be the foundation of every horse’s diet.
 As well as being essential for digestive health and mental well-being, forage makes a significant contribution towards total daily energy/calorie intake.

-Forage provides a constant source of slowly digestible fibre, providing an even supply of controlled energy.
-Even horses that maintain their weight easily (or too easily) on forage alone should not be restricted to less than 1.5% of their current bodyweight on a dry matter basis, equivalent to approx. 9kg hay (11kg if you intend to soak it before feeding) or 11-12kg of haylage for a 500kg horse without grazing.
+Forage provides a source of slowly digestible fibre, providing a constant even supply of controlled energy as the hindgut steadily digests the forage.
+Even horses who maintain their weight easily (or too easily) on forage alone should not be restricted to less than 1.5% of their current bodyweight on a dry matter basis, equivalent to approx. 9kg hay (11kg if you intend to soak it before feeding) or 11-12kg of haylage for a 500kg horse without grazing.

 Choose the right type of feed

 The type of feed you choose can have a significant impact on your horse's behaviour.
 Regardless of your chosen discipline, the amount of energy (calories) in your horse’s diet should be adjusted according to their body condition.
-Balancers are a great way of supplying vitamins, minerals and amino acids to horses that maintain condition well on reduced rations of feed (some good doers in light work may maintain weight easily on forage alone!).
+Balancers are a great way of supplying vitamins, minerals and amino acids to horses who maintain condition well on small rations of feed.
+Some good doers in light work can easily maintain weight on forage alone and balancers provide few calories due to the small amounts fed.
 Balancers are non-heating and therefore reduce the risk of unwanted excitable behaviour.

-Feeds that are high in sugar and starch such as traditional coarse mixes can lead excitable and spooky behaviour in some horses.
-To avoid this, choose feeds that are high in fibre and oil such as SPILLERS Stamina+ Cubes, as these provide slow-release energy and can help support endurance exercise without contributing to excitability.
+Feeds high in sugar and starch such as traditional coarse mixes can lead to excitable and spooky behaviour in some horses.
+To avoid this, avoid cereals and choose feeds high in fibre and oil such as SPILLERS Stamina+ Cubes(open in new tab), as these provide slow-release energy and can help support endurance exercise without contributing to excitability.

 As a practical guide, start by choosing feeds containing less than 15% starch or for very sensitive horses, less than 10% starch.
 However, remember the amount of starch and sugar consumed from any feed will depend on how much of it is eaten!